triangledirt/books/Dead Girls.md

 "Cat's still having fun playing with the lizard," I say, and I put the pillow over my head and fall asleep.

-## 20—*The only profitable conversations are with enthusiasts who have ceased being so*—*with the ex-naïve..
-Calmed down at last, they have taken, willy-nilly, the decisive step toward knowledge*—*that impersonal version of disappointment.*
+## 20—*The only profitable conversations are with enthusiasts who have ceased being so—with the ex-naïve..Calmed down at last, they have taken, willy-nilly, the decisive step toward knowledge—that impersonal version of disappointment.*
 We wake at 5:30 to Kimmie screaming.

 I throw off the covers and see Anna in her underwear.
 Anna's eyes are open and looking at me.